artefactory/sftp-gateway/README.md

 ```
 ### Running the image on Kubernetes

-Assuming you have a Kubernetes cluster, you can run the image as a Pod, exposed via a Service.
+Assuming you have a Kubernetes cluster, you can run the image as a Pod, exposed via an internal LoadBalancer Service.
 This repository contains the spec files required to generate a Service and a High-Availability Deployment of 2 containers.

 More information on the Kubernetes config can be found in the spec files in the `./kube` directory.